 Based on its current assets, and absent an exemption under the U.S. Investment Company Act, Alaris may be deemed to be an "investment company" as defined in the U.S. Investment Company Act.
 The U.S. Investment Company Act, among other things, prohibits foreign investment companies from publicly offering their securities in the United States.
 However, Alaris relies on the exemption provided in Section 3(c)(7) of the U.S. Investment Company Act, which provides that a company is excluded from the definition of an "investment company", and is therefore excluded from regulation under the U.S. Investment Company Act, if its securities have only been issued to persons that are: (1) located in the United States, or (2) are U.S. Persons, or (3) acquiring securities for the account or benefit of persons located in the United States or U.S. Persons, and that are Qualified Purchasers, and it does not make a public offering of its securities in the United States.
 Consequently, to comply with the Section 3(c)(7) exemption, Alaris will issue Common Shares only: (i) outside the United States to non-U.S. Persons in offshore transactions in reliance on Regulation S, or (ii) in the United States or to U.S. Persons, or for the account or benefit of persons located in the United States or U.S. Persons.
 Generally, Alaris has issued Common Shares to Qualified U.S. Purchasers (which also requires the holders to be Qualified Institutional Buyers under Rule 144A).
-Additionally, generally, Qualified U.S. Purchasers that hold Common Shares may not resell their Common Shares in the United States or to U.S. Persons, or to persons acquiring securities for the account or benefit of persons located in the United States or, U.S. Persons.
-For a more complete description of the restrictions affecting the Common Shares, see "Ownership and Transfer Restrictions".
+Additionally, generally, Qualified U.S. Purchasers that hold Common Shares may not resell their Common Shares in the United States or to U.S. Persons, or to persons acquiring securities for the account or benefit of persons located in the United States or U.S. Persons.
+Shares may not resell their Common Shares in the United States or to U.S. Persons, or to persons acquiring securities for the account or benefit of persons located in the United States or to U.S. Persons.
+Common Shares may not resell their Common Shares in the United States or to U.S. Persons, or to persons acqu